jdboachie/image-classification-using-aws-sagemaker/README.md

 ## Project Set Up and Installation

-Enter AWS through the gateway in the course and open SageMaker Studio.
+Enter AWS through the gateway in the course and open SageMaker Studio.</br>
-Download the starter files.
+Download the starter files.</br>
-Download/Make the dataset available.
+Download/Make the dataset available.</br>

 ## Dataset